mariarogina/delivery-calculator/README.md

-Simple shop delivery cost calculator, based on the distance and number of items.
+Simple shop delivery cost calculator, based on the cart value, distance and number of items.

 React, Typescript.